Search

 • Product usage behavior

-In case you missed it, earlier in the week I wrote about customer insight techniques.
-I'll touch on market segmentation in the days ahead.
+In case you missed it, earlier in the week we shared more customer insight techniques.
+We’ll touch on market segmentation in the days ahead.

 From what I see, most companies have a cursory understanding of their customers and even less insight on the attributes of their future customers.